lexy-ai/lexy/docs/docs/tutorials/index.md

 ```

-Let's add a few documents to our new collection.
+Let's add a few documents to our collection.

 ```python